OPEN LETTER TO MIKE PENCE, re The Theory of Evolution

 I’m not going to satirise this belief because I know how important religion is to millions of people; but equally we can’t dismiss empirical evidence because it doesn’t suit our faith.
-For religion to have credibility and currency in our modern world, the definition of God must be altered – in the same way that scientific theories are altered to accommodate new discoveries.
+For religion to have credibility and currency in our modern world, the definition of God must be altered – in the same way that scientific beliefs are altered to accommodate new discoveries.

 We all aspire towards a more enlightened state of being – to have the freedom to use our intelligence, to overcome ignorance and superstition; such is the challenge of modernity, and the obligation of our tribal elders.